 Any cancer located in the mouth.
-Symptoms are variable but include mass in the mouth, difficulty eating, and tongue problems. ...Read more
+Symptoms are variable but include a mass in the mouth, difficulty eating, and tongue problems. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Can a teen get oral cancer?

-- Is it common for teenagers to get oral cancer?
+- Is it rare for teen girls to get ovarian cancer?